MeanPaper/MeanPaper.github.io/_pages/about.md

 <h4><code> $ less About </code></h4>
 Hi There! 🎉

-I am Dongming Liu, a master student majoring in Electrical and Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/) (UIUC).
+I am Dongming Liu, a master (Master of Science) student majoring in Electrical and Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/) (UIUC).
 Currently, I am TAing [ECE 385: Digital Systems Laboratory](https://ece.illinois.edu/academics/courses/ece385).

 <h4><code>$ cat Interest </code></h4>
 I like computer architecture and embedded systems.

-For research, I am interested in computer architecture related to AI infrastructure.
+For research, I am interested in computer architecture.
+Currently, I am investigating some interesting applications of CXL devices.

-During my free time, I like cooking, playing video games, and playing badminton.
+During my free time, I enjoy cooking, baking (a huge dessert fan), playing video games, and playing badminton.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->